tmax818/tysC/lesson1/notes.md

 ## Linking to Create an Executable File

-- *library function* - functions that perfrom frequently needed tasks
+- *library function* - functions that perform frequently needed tasks
 - *executable* - the program can be run
 - *linking* - a linker links the object file with any library functions included in the source code.